Erkyill/rasp_python_wake_on_lan/README.md

 ## Idea of wake on lan
-You come home tired from working at Macdonald, you take a shower, grab some food and come to your only escape from reality, that is your home computer that is already turned on!
+You come home tired from working at Macdonalds, you take a shower, grab some food and come to your only escape from reality, that is your home computer that is already turned on!
 As far as I know, this is one use case for this script.
 Maybe YOU will find some other?
 I would love to hear some ideas.